Humanities, Computing, and Design Bachelor of Science Degree

 - Advertising and marketing on social media are created using traditional market research to identify a target audience and advanced digital technologies to engage and track the behaviors of those users.

-- Storytelling in gaming requires a writer to understand the function and gameplay of a particular interactive world as well as the creative writing skills to craft a captivating story.
+- Storytelling in games requires a writer to understand the function and gameplay of a particular interactive world as well as the creative writing skills to craft a captivating story.

-- Visual communication (infographics, interactive content, motion graphics) is used to present evidence in court cases, to sell products in stores, and to communicate instructions or directions.
-It must be dynamic, compelling, and effective.
+- Visual communication (infographics, interactive content, motion graphics) must be dynamic, compelling, and effective as it’s used to present evidence in court cases, sell products in stores, and communicate instructions or directions.

 - Museums and cultural institutions are creating new and exciting ways to integrate digital technologies to educate the public, engage visitors, and enhance the guest experience.